The-Good-Penguin/meta-morello/README.md

 -----------

 $ TEMPLATECONF=meta-morello/conf . oe-init-build-env build
+$ MACHINE=morello-linux-musl bitbake morello-linux-image

+or (mutually exclusive)

+$ TEMPLATECONF=meta-morello/conf . oe-init-build-env build
-$ MACHINE=morello-linux bitbake morello-linux-image
+$ MACHINE=morello-linux-glibc bitbake morello-linux-image

 Images
 ------

 The outputs can be found under build/temp/deploy/images:
 - board-firmware-sd-image.img goes on the SD card  via DD
-- morello-linux-image.img goes on the USB via DD
+- morello-linux-image-...img goes on the USB via DD
 - you do need to build the board-firmware-image to be able to build the morello-linux-image

 Linux and musl-libc